-Users who access the MAX terminal server cannot make any changes to its configuration or to perform restricted operations.
-For all users with the Default security level, passwords (including the null password) are hidden by the string \SECURE\ in the MAX unit's user interface.
+From now on, users who access the MAX terminal server cannot make any changes to its configuration or to perform restricted operations.
+For all users with the Default security level, passwords (including the null password) are hidden by the string SECURE in the MAX unit's user interface.